rtgodwin/rtgodwin.github.io/_pages/salt.md

 ## Session 7 notes

 Sell all of your items at face value.
 Take 500 gp for the contraband.
 You have chosen to lie to the council about the smuggled goods.
+Doomhilda: take 50 gp for your reward from previous quest.
+You all got a 100 gp advance on the 500 gp reward for neutralizing the smuggling ship.

 <table>
   <thead>